 Although \Cref{lemma:truncated-Chebyshev-expansion-verygood} improves the truncation error in \Cref{lemma:truncated-Chebyshev-expansion} from $O(\epsilon \log{d})$ to $O(\epsilon)$, it only applies to a fairly narrow range of functions, such as sine and cosine functions.
 Using an average of Chebyshev truncations, known as the de La Vall\'ee Poussin partial sum, we obtain the degree-$d$ \textit{averaged Chebyshev truncation} $\hat{P}_{d'}$, which is a polynomial of degree $d'=2d-1$:

 we can achieve the truncation error $4 \epsilon$ for any function that admits Chebyshev expansion. \begin{lemma}[Asymptotically best approximation by averaged Chebyshev truncation, adapted from Exercise 3.4.7 in~\cite{Rivlin90}] For any function $f$ that has a Chebyshev expansion, consider the degree-$d$ averaged Chebyshev truncation $\hat{P}_{d'}$ defined in \Cref{eq:averaged-Chebyshev-truncation}.
-Let $\varepsilon_d(f)$ be the truncation error corresponds to the degree-$d$ best uniform approximation on $[-1,1]$ to $f$.
-If there is a degree-$d$ polynomial $P^*_d\in\bbR[x]$ such that $\max_{x\in[-1,1]} |f(x)-P^*_d(x)| \leq \epsilon$, then
+Let $\varepsilon_d(f)$ be the truncation error corresponding to the degree-$d$ best uniform approximation on $[-1,1]$ to $f$.
+If there exists a degree-$d$ polynomial $P^*_d\in\bbR[x]$ such that $\max_{x\in[-1,1]} |f(x)-P^*_d(x)| \leq \epsilon$, then

 \end{lemma}